syncfusion-content/uwp-docs/uwp/Barcode/Symbology-Settings.md

 {% endtabs %}

-The one dimensional barcodes also has the error detection settings.
+The one dimensional barcodes also have the error detection settings.
 The EnableCheckDigit property enables the redundancy check using a check digit, the decimal equivalent of a binary parity bit.
 It consists of a single digit computed from the other digits in the message.
 The check digit can be shown in the barcode or kept hidden by using the ShowCheckDigit property.

 The EncodeStartStopSymbols property adds Start and Stop symbols to signal a bar code reader that a bar code has been scanned.